el-grudge/mlops-zoomcamp/week_4/README.md

     - To avoid relying on the MLFlow tracking service and possibly creating a bottleneck consider connecting MLflow to a cloud bucket and use the model from that bucket instead.

 🚀 Deploying a model
-In the weekly project we built an I created a flask app for my duration predction model and built a docker container around it so it can be deployed as a webservice.
+In the weekly project we built an I created a flask app for my duration prediction model and built a docker container around it so it can be deployed as a webservice.
 You can view the code [here](https://github.com/el-grudge/mlops-zoomcamp/tree/main/week_4).

 #mlops_zoomcamp #ochestration #deployment #flask #machine_learning #docker #learning_in_public